AlinaMed/rsschool-cv/cv.md

 _2021_
-__Kursk Institute of Management, Economics and Business, Kursk__ Faculty of Master's Degree Training, Applied Computer Science (by field)
+__Kursk Institute of Management, Economics and Business, Kursk__ Faculty of Master's Degree Training, Applied Computer Science

 _2019_
 __Academy of Management and Public Service__